twhite96/twhite96/README.md

 I'm a software engineer working on the web, and figuring my way around servers and the backend of web apps.

-I'm excited about home labs and Home Assistant.
+I'm excited about home labs, cybersecurity, and Home Assistant.

 <table><tr><td valign="top" width="50%">